KerenStoller/Flappy-the-Flame/README.md

 ## 🚀 How to Play

 - Press `Space` to flap
-- Avoid crashing into towers or falling off the screen
+- Avoid crashing into towers or falling on the ground
 - After losing, hit the ‘play again’ button to try again

 ---